Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 In this repo, there are several yml files which are the pipelines to support the CI/CD. you need to import the yml as build pipeline.

-- Import [./doveops/notebook-pipelines.yml](./devops/notebook-pipelines.yml) as build pipeline.
+- Import [./devops/notebook-pipelines.yml](./devops/notebook-pipelines.yml) as build pipeline.
 This pipeline tests and uploads the notebooks to databricks workspace.

-> Here is a [post](https://stackoverflow.com/questions/59067096/create-a-new-pipeline-from-existing-yml-file-in-the-repository-azure-pipelines) to introduce how to import a yaml file as Azure DevOps pipeline from Azure DevOps reporsitory.
+> Here is a [post](https://stackoverflow.com/questions/59067096/create-a-new-pipeline-from-existing-yml-file-in-the-repository-azure-pipelines) to introduce how to import a yaml file as Azure DevOps pipeline from Azure DevOps repository.

-- Import [./doveops/lib-pipelines.yml](./devops/lib-pipelines.yml) as build pipeline.
+- Import [./devops/lib-pipelines.yml](./devops/lib-pipelines.yml) as build pipeline.
 This pipeline tests and uploads the python library to databricks cluster as a library.

 > You need to run this pipeline to deploy the library into databricks, before running the notebook pipeline.
 Or remove the Import statement in notebook, if no library is required in the project, then this pipeline is not needed.